Doncic, Mavericks cruise past Suns 113-86 to force Game 7 – KION546

 Suns: Ayton got a technical for elbowing Doncic in the face when Doncic fouled him on a dunk in the third quarter.
 Doncic missed the technical free throw, and Ayton finished the three-point play. … Bismack Biyombo didn’t have the same impact as the replacement for JaVale McGee, who didn’t play for the first time in the series.
 Biyombo had four points and three rebounds in 14 minutes.

-Mavericks: This was the 10th consecutive time this season the Mavericks have answered a loss of at least 20 points with a victory. … Dallas recovered from a slow start from 3 to finish 16 of 39 (41%) while holding the Suns to 40% overall for the game.
+Mavericks: This was the 10th consecutive time this season the Mavericks have answered a loss of at least 20 points with a victory.
+The streak is actually 13 games going back to last season, including a playoff win at the Clippers after a 25-point loss at home. … Dallas recovered from a slow start from 3 to finish 16 of 39 (41%).
+It was another strong night despite the continuing struggles of Doncic, who was 2 of 8 to put him at 7 of 33 over the past four games.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports